Sequential Monte Carlo with transformations: Sequential Bayesian inference under the coalescent

 \subsection{TSMC for the coalescent}

-In this section we describe an approaches to adding a new leaf to an existing tree, described a transformation as in section \ref{subsec:Using-transformations-in}.
+In this section we describe an approach to adding a new leaf to an existing tree, using a transformation as in section \ref{subsec:Using-transformations-in}.
 The basic idea is to first propose a lineage to add the new branch to (from distribution $\chi_{t}^{(g)}$), followed by a height $h_{\text{t}}^{(\text{new})}$ conditional on this lineage (from distribution $\chi_{t}^{(h)}$) at which the branch connected to the new leaf will join the tree.
 The resultant weight update is

-where $\Lambda$ is the set that contains the leaves of the lineages that if proposed, could have resulted in the new branch.
+where $\Lambda$ is the set that contains the leaves of the lineages that if proposed, could have resulted in the new branch (under the inverse image of the transformation).
 Note the relationship with equation (\ref{eq:tsmc_weight_route_rb}): we achieve a lower variance through summing over the possible lineages rather than using an SMC over the joint space that includes the lineage variable.

 To choose the lineage, we make use of an approximation to the probability that the new sequence is $M_{s}$ mutations from each of the existing leaves, via approximating the pairwise likelihood of the new sequence and each existing leaf.
 Following \citet{Stephens2000c} (see also \citet{Li2003}) we set the probability of choosing the lineage with leaf $s$ using